bjorntsv/pyfemu/README.md

 Finite element (FE) model updating in Python by an example.
 The framework of sensitivity-based FE model updating is implemented in Python and validated through a simple numerical case study utilizing the FE model program Abaqus.

-Please cite both the original research paper which the code was developed for (to be updated), and the code (to be updated), if used for research purposes.
+Please cite both the original research paper which the code was developed for (reference to be included), and the code (reference to be included), if used for research purposes.

 ## Installation
-These files can be used directly by downloading or cloning the repository.
+The files can be used directly by downloading or cloning the repository.
 Note that the FE model software Abaqus is required to run the files.

 ## Content